TurboGears/tg2/docs/2.0/ToolBox.rst

 ToolBox
 ==========

-:Status: Work in progress
+:Status: Work in progres

+.. contents:: Table of Contents
+    :depth: 2

 Goal
 --------

-A platform to share "gadgets" designed to aid the development of various TurboGears projects.
+A platform to share gadgets which helps the development.

-The toolbox uses an extensible plugin system, so that TG develoers can easily release their own ToolBox enabled gadgets on pypi.
+Developer could release their own gadgets on pypi.

-If a few simple steps are taken to register gadgets appropriately, as soon as a gadget is easy_installed it will be automatically plugged in TurboGears 2 toolbox via it's setuptools entry point.

-The Toolbox and Toolbox gadgets are themselves  TurboGears 2 Applications.
-So, anybody who can write a TG2 application, can with a little extra work create toolbox gadgets.
+The gadgets will auto-plugged in TurboGears 2 toolbox through setuptools.

+ToolBox itself is a TurboGears 2 Application.
+Developers could use the same skill as develop TurboGears 2 application to develop a toolbox Gadget.

 Terminology
 ------------

- * Gadget: A TG2 application designed to work within toolbox.
-Some of them may also be designed to be embedded inside end-user applications.
+ * Gadget: The application work within toolbox.
+Some of them may allow you to embed in your application.

 Features
 -------------